jfederico/recordrtc-rails_annotations/README.md

 ### NOTES

+* For now, it must be set in the Moodle external tool settings that this app should open in a new tab due to problems with the iFrame
 * As of yet, no known way to attach blob to file input in form, so a mock-form sent as XHR FormData is necessary in lieu of form_for
 * Cannot separate concerns for React files
 * DataTables is causing column-resizing troubles.
 For now, the too-large "Actions" column is not such a big deal